Skip to main content

 Phase 1: Choose a safe daily sending limit

-1. If you use Gmail/Google Workspace: Google has theoretical sending limits (you can review them here and here), but for consistent cold outreach performance, we recommend setting your daily quota below 100 emails/day per inbox.
-This helps you stay conservative while you build reputation.
+1. If you use Gmail/Google Workspace: Google has theoretical sending limits (you can review them here and here), but for consistent cold outreach performance, we recommend being more conservative than the provider maximums:

 2. If you use a custom SMTP inbox: follow your provider’s recommendation.
-If you don’t have a clear guideline, start at ~100 emails/user/day and scale gradually based on performance and deliverability signals (bounces, replies, spam complaints).
+If you don’t have a clear guideline, start conservatively (especially for new mailboxes) and scale gradually based on performance and deliverability signals (bounces, replies, spam complaints).
+As a rule of thumb, avoid going over 40 emails/day on a new (< 1 year) mailbox, and only increase once your signals are stable.

 Phase 2: Set (or adjust) sending limits in lemlist